 Overall, the net effect of reason is that of decreasing violence and conflict.

-Steven Pinker refers to the Flynn Effect when he says that reason is increasing in the world thanks to the overall, constant IQ increase in the world.
+Steven Pinker refers to the Flynn Effect when he says that reason is increasing in the world as global IQ also increases.

 The overall increasing cognitive abilities involve abstract reasoning most of all, which is crucial in empathy because it helps us see things from other people’s perspective (also read: Emotional Intelligence and Emotional Intelligence 2.0).